anshul-dying/EthicalEye_EDAI_SEM_5-/README.md

 ## Usage

-After installation, the DarkPatternLLM icon will appear in your browser toolbar.
+After installation, the Ethical Eye icon will appear in your browser toolbar.
 Simply visit any website, and the extension will automatically analyze the page for dark patterns.
 If a dark pattern is detected, you will receive a notification, and the relevant elements will be highlighted on the page.

 ## Contributing